 Working with projects stored on a network is slower than working with local projects.

-The blank templates on the ArcGIS Pro start page, such as Map, Global Scene, and Local Scene, are generic starting configurations for a project.
+The default templates on the ArcGIS Pro start page, such as Map, Global Scene, and Local Scene, are basic starting configurations for a project.
 If your team or workgroup follows specific patterns for new projects, you can create a project template and start new projects from this template.

-A project template (a file with the extension .aptx) allows you to define a robust initial configuration for projects.
-Any project you create can be saved as a template.
+A project template (a file with the extension .aptx) allows you to prepare a custom initial configuration for projects.
 A project template may contain items such as the following:

 - Layouts containing map frames and map surrounds